Calhoun Fast Facts

 - Funded through a $3.47M U.S. Department of Labor grant, the Alabama Center for Excellence in Clean Energy Technology houses the College’s Renewable Energy associate’s degree program, the state’s first and only such program.
 In March 2014, the building was recognized as the state’s first Platinum-level LEED certified facility under the new system.

-- With over 1,000 students enrolled during the 2014 Fall semester, Calhoun’s Dual Enrollment program is the largest in the Alabama two-year college system.
+- With over 1,000 students enrolled, Calhoun’s Dual Enrollment program is the largest in the Alabama two-year college system.